ipalopezhentsev/ipalopezhentsev.github.io/about.md

 permalink: /about/
 order: 10
 ---
 Welcome to my blog!
 My name is Ilya Palopezhentsev and I am a software developer in the Moscow office of [Deutsche Bank](http://db.com).
+I work on automating FX market risk management.

 ### My interests are:
 * Java
 * Kotlin
 * Server side development
-* Functional programming
+* Modern programming techniques & libraries.
 * Performance optimization
 * Automated tests
-* Modern programming techniques & libraries.

 I will be using this blog for sharing interesting stuff I've come across, as long as it fits categories above.